 This boss looks intimidating, but he takes barely any effort to kill.
 I got slightly annoyed during one of my playthroughs because the game wouldn’t let me hit the last target.
 It kept playing the same short music repeatedly until it finally worked.

 To make it even worse, you find out that beating the boss will just send you back to the save right before you fought it.
 You won’t be able to see the results of what you’ve been working for the whole game.

 Overall Difficulty: 1 out of 10

 15. Master Kohga

-After hearing so much about the Yiga Clan, you’d think that their leader is gonna be one tough baddie.
+After hearing so much about the Yoga Clan, you’d think that their leader, another Breath of the Wild Boss, is gonna be one tough baddie.
 It’s slightly disappointing when you find out he’s just an out-of-shape old man, who ends up doing himself in with a boulder.

 Some people might find the boss funny, but I personally wanted to fight an ultra-powerful ninja master that was much more difficult than his clan members.
 The fight starts out pretty decent, but it ends much sooner than you think it should.